oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

     tf::Taskflow tflow;
     tf::Executor exe;
     ```
-    The first line construct a taskflow graph which is then executed by an executor.
+    The first line constructs a taskflow graph which is then executed by an executor.

 2. DPCT1007: Migration of cudaGraphAddMemsetNode is not supported.
     ```